emacsmirror/ahg/README.txt

 focuses exclusively on Mercurial instead of supporting multiple Distributed SCMs.

-For a list of features, see the `QUICK GUIDE`_ section below.
+For a list of features, see the `Quick Guide`_ section below.

 .. _Emacs: http://www.gnu.org/software/emacs/
 .. _Mercurial: http://selenic.com/mercurial/
 .. _DVC: http://www.xsteve.at/prg/emacs_dvc/dvc.html

-DOWNLOAD
+Download
 --------

 An hg repository can be found at http://wxglade.sf.net/hg/ahg

-INSTALLATION
+Installation
 ------------

 Put ``ahg.el`` in a directory where Emacs can find it (e.g. in